cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/getting-started.md

 Once you issue certificates, Cloudflare will initiate the domain validation process using the method you specified.

-With a CNAME in place, the entire process—from validation to issuance to edge deployment—completes in approximately 90 seconds.
+With a CNAME in place, the entire process — from validation to issuance to edge deployment — completes in approximately 90 seconds.

 ### Monitor certificate status